Blotch3D/Blotch3D/README.md

 pass the bytes to the constructor).
 Then when the sprite is drawn, the effect must be specified by the sprite's SetEffect delegate.

-A BlBasicEffect supports several material and lighting parameters that are gotten from the BlSprite material and lighting fields, with a call to BlSprite.SetupBasicEffect.
-Each effect also typically has certain other parameters that must be specified that control the unique feature(s) provided by the custom shader.
+A BlBasicEffect supports the several material and lighting parameters that are gotten from the BlSprite material and lighting fields with a call to BlSprite.SetupBasicEffect.
+But besides those, each effect also typically has certain other parameters that must be specified that control the unique feature(s) provided by the custom shader.
 These are set with the BlBasicEffect.Parameters\[\].SetValue method.
 They can be set at any time.

-For example, the BlBasicEffectAlphaTest effect is used like this:
+For example, the BlBasicEffectAlphaTest shader is used like this:

 // Create a BlBasicEffect and specify the shader file (you can also specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL